-People in Connecticut rely on their jobs in order to earn income and provide for themselves and their family.
-They also need to be safe and healthy in order to be able to work.
-So, they rely on their employers to maintain a safe working environment and trust their co-workers to be safe as well to prevent accidents from occurring.
+Most people rely on their jobs in order to earn income and provide for themselves and their family.
+They rely on their employers to maintain a safe working environment and trust their co-workers to be safe as well to prevent accidents from occurring.
 However, mistakes are made and accidents do occur.
-As a result many people are injured while they are working.
+As a result, people are sometimes injured while they are working.

-If this happens and prevents people from working, it can create a difficult financial situation.
-People who are injured at work may be entitled to workers’ compensation benefits though.
+When this happens and a person is prevented from working, it can create a difficult financial situation.
+However, people who are injured at work may be entitled to workers’ compensation benefits.
 These benefits can pay for medical bills and a portion of their lost income.
 These are generally paid by the employer’s workers’ compensation insurance company.
-When people are hurt at work they need to notify their employer who needs to submit a claim.
-The claim may be denied by the insurance company though.
+When someone is hurt at work, they must notify their employer who needs to submit a claim.
+Unfortunately, the claim may be denied by the employer’s insurance company.

-If this occurs it is important for people to also file a claim with the Workers’ Compensation Commission.
-By doing this they can request a hearing on the issue to present their case at a hearing to determine whether they are entitled to the benefits or not.
+If this occurs, it is important to also file a claim with the Workers’ Compensation Commission.
+By doing this, a person can request a hearing on the issue to present their case to determine whether they are entitled to benefits or not.

-There are two different types of hearings that people could go through.
+There are two different types of hearings that someone may go through.
 The first hearing is an informal hearing.
-This is more of a discussion with both sides presenting their case to a commissioner who then makes recommendations for resolution of the dispute.
+This is more of a discussion, with both sides presenting their case to a commissioner who then makes recommendations for resolution of the dispute.
 If the parties agree, the agreement will become binding, but if they do not, either side can request a formal hearing.
-At the formal hearing both sides will produce evidence and witnesses and it is run like a court trial.
-After the evidence has been presented the commissioner will make a binding decision.
+At the formal hearing, both sides will produce evidence and witnesses, and it is run like a court trial.
+After the evidence has been presented, the commissioner will make a binding decision.

 Many workers in Connecticut are injured each year.
-If this occurs, it is important that they receive the workers’ compensation benefits they deserve even if it means they need to request hearings to resolve disputes.
-Experienced attorneys understand these disputes and may be able to protect one’s rights.
+When this occurs, it is important that they receive the workers’ compensation benefits they deserve even if it means they need to request hearings to resolve disputes.
+Experienced attorneys understand these disputes and can help protect one’s rights.